abdallah180717/custom-object-detection_Landmine-detection-/README.md

 1-freedomtech   "add a photo of landmine to process"

-2-yoloresult     "result shown in this folder "
+2-yoloresult     "result is  shown in this folder "

 open Thonny and load file detect.py from pi /usr/local/lib/python3.9/dist-packages/yolov5